 - The clitoris - a lump of tissue at the top of the labia.
 This becomes full of blood during sexual excitement (like the penis in the man but much much smaller).
 The clitoris is very sensitive and is the main source of female sexual pleasure.

 - The Bartholin's glands (or vestibular glands) - glands on either side of the opening of the vagina.
 These produce a sticky substance to moisten (lubricate) the vagina for sexual intercourse.

-What does the female reproductive system do?
+What is the purpose of the female reproductive system do?

 The main function of the female reproductive system is to produce eggs (ova) to be fertilised, and to provide the space and conditions to allow a baby to develop.
 In order for this to happen, the female reproductive system also has the structures necessary to allow sperm from a man to meet the ova of a woman.